Skarlso/ferguson/README.md

-# ferguson
+# Ferguson

-A CI service built in C.
+A CI service built in Go.